hcbiophys/morphodynamics/README.md

 - Fig.S3c (model probabilities):
 *python theta_ABC.py model_probabilities compound_A -1*
-Note: the -1 means all models are being used. o run full model selection: *python theta_ABC.py full_inference compound_A -1*
+Note: the -1 means all models are being used.
+To run full model selection: *python theta_ABC.py full_inference compound_A -1*